vickmuir/Backup/install-backup-client-windows.md

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}.
 From the Navigational Menu, select **Classic Infrastructure**.
 2. Select **Devices** > **Device List** from the main menu to see the list of available servers.
 3. Find the device for which you purchased the {{site.data.keyword.backup_notm}} service, and make note of its public IP address.
-4. Click the right-pointing arrow to expand and show more information about the device, including the user name and password.
+4. Click the arrow to expand and show more information about the device, including the user name and password.
 If the password isn't displayed, clicking **Show Password** reveals it.
 5. Log in to the target device by using Remote Desktop Connection.

 ## Downloading the backup client